My Sugar Free Kitchen

 Base

-• Blitz the roasted almonds to a crumb in a food processor, then add the pitted dates, melted coconut oil and sea salt flakes.
+• Blitz 1 cup roasted almonds to a crumb in a food processor, then add ½ cup medjool dates (pitted & room temperature), 1 ½ tablespoons melted coconut oil and ¼ teaspoon sea salt flakes.
 Blitz until a wet crumb is formed.

 • Line a rectangle loaf tin with baking paper (see note 3 for size).
 Press the crumb mixture into the base of the tin, using your fingers or the back of a spoon.
 If crumbs are sticking to your fingers, dampen them with a little water.